A Simple and Adaptive Dispersion Regression Model for Count Data: DW Accounts for Different Types of Dispersion

-Thus, when $q$ is small, an excessive zero case occurs. \item The discrete Rayleigh distribution in \cite{roy2004discrete} is a special case of a DW with $ \beta=2 $ and $q=\theta$. \item The geometric distribution is a special case of a DW, with $ \beta=1 $ and $q=1-p$.
-Moreover, for the geometric distribution, the variance is always greater than its mean.
-Therefore, a DW with $ \beta=1$ is a case of over-dispersion relative to Poisson, regardless of the value of $q$.
-In particular, when $ \beta=1 $ and $ q=e^{-\lambda} $, the distribution is the discrete exponential distribution introduced by \cite{sato1999new}. \item $ \beta $ can be considered as controlling the range of values of the variable.
-As $ \beta \rightarrow \infty $, the DW approaches a Bernoulli distribution with probability $q$. \end{itemize} In the next section, we discuss a property of DW that is particularly advantageous as a model for count data.

-\section{DW accounts for different types of dispersion}
+\section{DW Accounts for Different Types of Dispersion}

+In this section, we discuss a property of the DW distribution that is particularly advantageous as a model for count data.
 Dispersion in count data is formally defined in relation to a specified model being fitted to the data \citep{cameron2013regression,hilbe2014modeling}.
-In particular, let
+In particular, we let

-So VR is the ratio between the observed variance from the data and the theoretical variance from the model.
-Then the data are said to be over-/equi-/under- dispersed relative to the fitted model if the observed variance is larger/equal/smaller than the theoretical variance specified by the model, respectively.
-It is common to refer to dispersion relative to Poisson.
-In that case, the variance of the model is estimated by the sample mean.
-Thus, over-/equi-/under- dispersion relative to Poisson refers to cases where the sample variance is larger/equal/smaller than the sample mean, respectively.
-Since the theoretical variance of a NB is always greater than its mean, as $\sigma^2=\mu+\dfrac{1}{k} \mu^{2}$ for $k>0$, the NB regression model is the natural choice for data that are over-dispersed relative to Poisson.
-However, crucially, NB cannot handle under-dispersed data.
+Thus the {variance ratio (VR)} is the ratio between the observed variance from the data and the theoretical variance from the model.
+Then the data are said to be overdispersed/equidispersed/underdispersed relative to the fitted model if the observed variance is larger/equal/smaller than the theoretical variance specified by the model, respectively.
+It is common to refer to dispersion relative to Poisson regression.
+In this case, the variance of the model is estimated by the sample mean.
+Thus, overdispersion/equidispersion/underdispersion relative to Poisson regression refers to cases in which the sample variance is larger/equal/smaller than the sample mean, respectively.
+Because the theoretical variance of a NB regression is always greater than its mean, as $\sigma^2=\mu+\dfrac{1}{k} \mu^{2}$ for $k>0$, the NB regression model is the natural choice for data that are overdispersed relative to Poisson regression.
+However, crucially, NB regression cannot handle underdispersed data.